 (b) The company has represented that to the best of its knowledge and belief, other than as disclosed in the notes to the accounts, no funds have been received by the company from any person(s) or entity (ies), including foreign entities ("Funding Parties"), with the understanding whether recorded in writing or otherwise, that the company shall, whether, directly or indirectly lend or invest in other person or entities identified in any manner whatsoever by or on behalf of the Funding Party ("Ultimate Beneficiaries") or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries.

-(c) Nothing has come to our notice that has caused us to believe that the representation under (a) & (b) above contain any material mis-statement.
+(c) Based on the audit procedure performed, we report that nothing has come to our notice that has caused us to believe that the representation under (a) & (b) above contain any material mis¬ statement.

 v.
 The company has not declared or paid any dividend during the year;